mendhak/mendhak.github.io/posts/2023-03-18-kobo-customizations.md

 last_modified_at: 2023-08-28
 ---

 I recently switched from a Kindle device to a Kobo Libra 2, and have been playing around with its customization and tweaks.
 These are the ones I've found useful so far.
-They include dark mode, immersive reading, less fidgeting, Pocket and Overdrive.
+They include dark mode, immersive reading, less fidgeting, Instapaper and Overdrive.
 Most important is integration with Calibre Web, and some unlocked features with NickelMenu.

 {% figure "/assets/images/kobo-customizations/000.jpg", "Kobo Libra 2", "half" %}